Learning how to do a squat is key for smart home workouts.

 3. Split squats

 Take a large step forward to stagger your feet.
 Keep your back straight and squat until the calf of your back leg is parallel to the floor.

-4. Jump squats
+4. Plyometric squats

 Stand with your feet slightly wider than shoulder width apart.
 After you squat down, use all of your strength to jump up.
 Upon landing enter back into the squat position.

 Now that you know 4 simple variations of the basic squat, let’s talk about squat benefits and how they’ll improve your fitness and workout routine.